-- Site visits: Two and possibly three multiday visits to distinguished host site institutions include enriching engagement with institution leaders, special events, and tours.
+- Site visits: Two multiday visits to distinguished host site institutions include enriching engagement with institution leaders, special events, and tours.

 - Conference visits: If possible, fellows will attend at least one ARL Association Meeting and one CNI Membership Meeting, and participate in planned sessions for the cohort at each meeting.